Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Each Local Counsel, which is a member of the Organizational Committee, is also a Country Coordinator for its country and possibly other countries in its sub-region.

 RULG-Ukrainian Legal Group is volunteering to lead the organizational effort and to carry out all the necessary organizational steps required on a non-profit basis (the expected costs are described in Section VII below).
-Dr. Irina Paliashvili of RULG-Ukrainian Legal Group and Mr. John Whittaker of Clyde & Co are Co-Chairs of the Forum.
-Mr. Rich Smith and Ms. Nonna Paliachvili of RULG-Ukrainian Legal Group are respectively the Executive Editor and the Global Coordinator of the Forum.
+Dr. Irina Paliashvili of RULG-Ukrainian Legal Group, Mr. John Whittaker of Clyde & Co LLP, and Mr. Dimitry Afanasiev of Egorov Puginsky Afanasiev & Partners are Co-Chairs of the Forum.
+Ms. Nonna Paliachvili and Ms. Lilia Gokieli of RULG-Ukrainian Legal Group are the Global Coordinators of the Forum.

 The languages of the annual meetings are English and Russian, considering that these are the languages most common among the delegates.
 Simultaneous Russian-English translation is provided, but not for any other languages.